MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devops-in-a-hybrid-environment-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 In many scenarios, the adoption of the Azure cloud as a business solution involves the migration of an on-premises environment.
-It is usually not practical to deprecate the on-premises environment quickly, and in many cases the on-premises environment will need to persist alongside the cloud environment for a significant amount of time.
+It's not practical to deprecate the on-premises environment quickly, and in many cases the on-premises environment will need to persist alongside the cloud environment for a significant amount of time.
 The tools provided in Azure allow for the implementation of a DevOps strategy that capably manages both cloud and on-premises environments in tandem.

 ## Potential use cases

-Organizations have adopted this solutions
+Organizations have adopted this solution to:

 - Accelerate time to market.
 - Build more agile practices.